 Knowledge of local, state, and national laws and regulations pertaining to the medical field

 Thorough knowledge of applicable professional ethics standards and patient privacy

 Ability to serve as a mentor and resource consultant for other health center personnel

 Ability to establish and maintain effective working relationships with a variety of medical practitioners and specialists, as well as students, administrators, staff, and faculty.

 Education and Experience:

 Graduation from a medical school and completion of a residency training program in a primary care field such as family medicine, general internal medicine, gynecology, general pediatrics, emergency medicine, preventive medicine accredited by the Accreditation Council for Graduate Medical Education (ACGME) or equivalent.

-A valid and relevant State of California license to practice medicine.
+A valid State of California license to practice medicine.

-A current American Board of Specialties (ABMS) or American Osteopathic Association (AOA) medical board certification appropriate for the assigned duties.
+Current American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) board certification appropriate for the assigned duties.
+See note below.

-A valid Drug Enforcement Agency (DEA) certificate and number for prescribing controlled substances.
+A valid Drug Enforcement Agency (DEA) registration and number for prescribing controlled substances.